Paternity and Child Support FAQs

 The issue of paternity and child support obligations sometimes comes up when a couple divorces.
-If the father has questions about whether the child really is his, he may request a DNA test to prove he's the biological father.
+If the father has questions about whether the child really is his, he can request a DNA test to prove if he's the biological father or not.
 If it turns out that he's not the child's father, there's a chance he may not have to pay support for the child.

 Whether child support will be ordered in such situations will depend on the circumstances of the case and the state in which the child support issue arises.
 In some states, if a man is the presumed father of the child, then he may be required to help support the child.